-The location of a CTA is just as important as what the CTA is.
+The location of a CTA is just as important as what the CTA directs.
 CTAs should be located on your site in places that are easy to see.
-For example, good placement of CTAs can be in the right or middle side of the homepage.
-Even directly in the header is a great way to capture the viewer’s attention.
+For example, the right or middle side of the homepage are two places we recommend.
+Even placing the CTA directly in the header is a great way to capture the viewer’s attention.
 While CTAs can be used in more than one place on your website, they should also be utilized on your:

 A CTA is viable marketing tool for any firm, no matter the stage or size.
 Maybe your business is just taking off and you want prospects to learn more.
 Maybe you have a distinguished financial services brand and a full team so your goal is to have prospects schedule a meeting with one of your advisors.
 In any case and at any time, CTAs can help move visitors in the right direction for your business.

 Using the Call-to-Action Tool In The Twenty Over Ten WYSIWYG